 - EMU | BS in Pre-Medicine

-Early to bed and early to rise makes this “Jack of all Trades” who he is.
-JEREMY is a Renaissance Man with an old soul and is a communicator, designer, cyclist, husband, father, and more.
-Just don’t ask him to play a board game.
-He has improved the design elements of Hillcrest so much during his time with us that we have high hopes of one day being as fashionable as his wardrobe.
-An optimistic go-getter, Jeremy brings energy to his role and is excited to be a part of the long history, tradition, and culture of Hillcrest.
+Early to bed and early to rise makes this “Jack of all Trades” who he is and getting a daily dose of The Andy Griffith Show helps to give his life perspective.
+JEREMY is a Renaissance Man with an old soul that is as vintage as the Land Cruiser he drives to the office everyday.
+A communicator, designer, cyclist, husband, and father, just don’t ask him to play a board game.
+An optimistic go-getter, Jeremy brings energy to his role and loves being a part of the long history, tradition, and culture of Hillcrest.
 He’s also madly in love with his wife who’s a 1993 grad.
-And getting a daily dose of The Andy Griffith Show helps to give his life perspective.

 Wendy PaivaFamily Consumer Science

 - Arizona State University | BA in Bilingual Elementary Education

 WENDY has lived in Paraguay, learned Spanish, studied bilingual education, and, perhaps most importantly, learned how to blow spit bubbles.
 Although the spit bubbles were a defensive device from the boys who sat beside her in 7th grade geography, everything else points to Wendy’s love of learning and exploration.
 An Iowa native, Wendy’s explorations include historical fiction, policy research, and YouTube video montages of accidents (“Where no one gets hurt, obviously!” she adds).
 She loves her family and God’s Word and Truth and spends time with them all every day.
 For Wendy, there’s no better feeling than being able to encourage and make a difference in someone’s life.